rygramer/carboneentertainment/index.md

   SUBSTITUTE( (SUBSTITUTE( LEFT( TEXT( Start_Time__c - Daylight_Savings_Calculation__c - 1/24), 16), " ", "T" )), ":", "%3a" )
 ```

-The result is this Visualforce Page:
+Here is the Visualforce Page:

 ![Screenshot of SpotHero parking page](/assets/img/parking.png)

-And here is the live SpotHero link based on the event created for this case study:
+Here is the live SpotHero link based on the event created for this case study:

 [Purchase Parking on SpotHero »](https://spothero.com/search?latitude=38.8813404&longitude=-77.0280614&search_string=1100%20Maine%20Ave%20SW%20Washington%20DC%2020024)

-*Please Note: any link examples to the SpotHero will expire on or around 9/1/2020.*
+*Please Note: any link examples to SpotHero will expire on or around 9/1/2020.*